Streets of Rage 3: Plot

 After being defeated twice, Syndicate crime boss Mr. X has started a research company called RoboCy Corporation to act as a cover for his illegal activities.
-The world's best roboticist, Dr. Dahm (Dr. Zero in Japan), has been brought in to help him create an army of realistic robots to replace important officials from the city.
+The world's best roboticist, Dr. Dahm (Dr. Zero in Japan), has been brought in to help him create an army of realistic robots to replace important officials from Wood Oak City.
 With the replacements in place, Mr. X plans to run the city using a remote control device.
 His criminal organization, The Syndicate, has strategically placed bombs around the city to distract the police while the city officials are dealt with.
 Dr. Zan discovers what the research is really for and knows the Syndicate must be stopped.
 He contacts Blaze Fielding with the details of The Syndicate's plan.
 Blaze quickly contacts her old comrades Axel Stone and Adam Hunter for a task force to bring down The Syndicate once and for all.
-Axel quickly joins the task force, but Adam cannot make it (due to his own assignments from within the police) and sends his young brother, Eddie "Skate" Hunter instead.
-The game has four endings depending on the difficulty level and if the player defeats certain levels in an allotted amount of time.
+Axel quickly joins the task force, but Adam cannot make it due to his own assignments from within the police, and sends his younger brother, Eddie "Skate" Hunter instead.

-As of its sequel Streets of Rage 4, it follows a good ending route's normal mode: It is revealed that the real Chief Ivan Petrov was kidnapped and replaced with a duplicate (one of them is either a disguised Shiva in a bad ending (if players have not saved Ivan) or a robot duplicate.
-After Ivan is freed, Axel suggest Adam to get Ivan to the city hall before his doppelgänger arrive, then goes to Mr. X's robot factory hideout at forest.
-Once Dr. Dahm is apprehended to make him confess that all government officials are also being kidnapped and being replaced by their robot doppelganger like Ivan, the real Mr. X is revealed to be reduced to nothing but a brain in a laboratory capsule while controlling all robots with his mind.
-As the heroes are able to destroy Mr. X's Robot Y and his capsule which kept his brain alive, the bomb timers are neutralized.
-However, a dying Mr. X attempt to self destruct the lab to die alongside the heroes, until Adam rescues them.
-With Mr. X now no more, RoboCy is defunct, Dr. Dahm is recovering at asylum after his testimony, and Dr. Zan's name has been cleared.
+The game has four endings depending on the difficulty setting and if the player completes certain stages in an allotted amount of time.
+In the game's true ending, from which the events of Streets of Rage 4 follow, it is revealed that the real Chief Ivan Petrov was kidnapped and replaced with a duplicate.
+After Ivan is freed, Axel suggests Adam take Ivan to the city hall before his doppelgänger arrives, then goes to Mr. X's robot factory hideout in the forest.
+Once Dr. Dahm is apprehended and confesses to the government officials' kidnapping and replacement, the real Mr. X is revealed to be reduced to nothing but a brain in a laboratory capsule, controlling all the robots with his mind.
+As the heroes destroy Mr. X's brain capsule and his Robot Y, the bomb timers are neutralized.
+The dying Mr. X attempts to self destruct the lab to kill the heroes, but they are rescued by Adam.
+With Mr. X gone, RoboCy becomes defunct, Dr. Dahm is left to recover at an asylum, and Dr. Zan's name is cleared.